chrzasz/spring/README.md

  :: Spring Boot ::        (v2.1.4.RELEASE)
 ```

-## this is simple CRUD app with DB support and siple GUI
+## this is simple CRUD app with DB support and simple GUI